lenscat/lenscat/README.md

 ```bash
 pip install lenscat
 ```
 to install the latest version.
+Here we adopt the _continuous deployment_ paradigm (similar to [`astroquery`](https://github.com/astropy/astroquery)).
+Whenever there is a change in the catalog content, or a major change in the code, a new release will be available instantaneously on both [GitHub](https://github.com/lenscat/lenscat/releases) and [PyPI](https://pypi.org/project/lenscat/).

 The code converts the catalog in the csv file into a custom `Catalog` object that is inherited from the `Table` object in `astropy`.
 To access the catalog, simply run
 ```python
 In [1]: import lenscat; lenscat.catalog
 Out[1]: